microservices-march/messenger/SUPPORT.md

 ### Mailing List

 Want to get in touch with the NGINX dev team directly?
 Try using the relevant mailing list found at <https://mailman.nginx.org/mailman3/lists/>!

+## Contributing

+Please see the [contributing guide](https://github.com/microservices-march/messenger/blob/main/CONTRIBUTING.md) for guidelines on how to best contribute to this project.